cmacdonald/IRcourseHM/README.md

 You can run the unit tests by selecting Run As...Junit Test from the project's right-click context menu.

 You can obtain a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, by selecting Run As...Maven Build and entering `package` as the goal.
 Similarly, you can install that to your local Maven repository by selecting Run As...Maven Build and entering `install` as the goal

+## Compiling and Testing using IntelliJ

+To import the project into IntelliJ, you simply use the File...New...Project from Existing Sources functionality.

+You can obtain a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, by selecting Maven Projects...lifecycle...`package` on the right hand side of the IntelliJ window.
+To install that jar file to your local Maven repository, select the `install` from the lifecycle list.
+You can run the junit tests by selecting `test` from the lifecycle list.

+## Compiling and Testing from the Command Line

+If you have [Apache Maven](https://maven.apache.org/) installed, you can build and install from the command line.
+From the command line, in this directory, type:

+	mvn install

+This will create a jar file at `target/ircourse-1.0-SNAPSHOT.jar`, and will install it into your local Maven repository, so Terrier can find it.

+Unit tests are provided for both weighting model and proximity feature DSM.
+Unit tests are run automatically using `mvn install`.
+You can skip unit testing using `mvn -DskipTests install`.

 ## Usage in Terrier